 Clicking a value on a Segment or Concept correlation chart

-To save a query, simply create a query and click the "Save Query..." button:
+To save a query as a Theme, simply create a query and click the "Save As..." button:

-You'll then see the following dialog where you can name the query and choose to auto-add it to your Dashboard:
+You'll then see the following dialog where you can define a name for the theme and choose to auto-add it to your Dashboards:

-To access your Saved Queries, simply click the "Saved Queries" dropdown.
-Clicking a Saved Query will clear your current query and input the saved query automatically.
+To access your saved Themes, simply click the "Themes" dropdown.
+Clicking a Theme will clear your current query and input the selected theme's saved query automatically.

-Whilst a Saved Query is selected, any changes you make to the query can be saved using the green "Update" button.
-You can also simply save it as a new Saved Query.
+Whilst a Theme is selected, any changes you make to the query can be saved using the green "Save" button.
+You can also simply save it as a new Theme.

-You can rename and delete Saved Queries by clicking the respective icon in the Saved Query dropdown menu in the Queries screen.
+You can rename and delete Themes by clicking the respective icon in the Themes dropdown menu in the Queries screen.

-An important aspect of Saved Queries is the relationship they have with the Dashboard.
-Dashboards require Saved Queries to display information.
-Dashboards display various visualizations and overviews using the data from each Saved Query selected to be shown on the Dashboard.
+An important aspect of Themes is the relationship they have with the Dashboard.
+Dashboards require Themes to display information.
+Dashboards display various visualizations and overviews using the data from each Theme selected to be shown on the Dashboard.

-When you save a query, it becomes an option to be shown on the Dashboard.
-Only queries that have a Concept, Term or Phrase element (unstructured data) will be available, since the Dashboard has its own separate structured data filters.
+When you save a query as a theme, it becomes an option to be shown on the Dashboard.
+Only themes that have a Concept, Term or Phrase element (unstructured data) will be available, since the Dashboard has its own separate structured data filters.

 If you have any questions about creating queries (or anything else!) you can get in touch with us any time by hitting the blue chat button to your right 👉